2026 Ford Escape Buying Guide: Specs, Fuel Economy, Interior Space

 Interior space has always been a hallmark of the Escape, and the 2026 model should maintain the current generation's impressive passenger and cargo dimensions.
 Front-row passengers enjoy up to 1,077 mm of legroom and 1,016 mm of headroom, creating a comfortable environment for drivers of varying heights.
 Second-row occupants get 1,035 mm of legroom in gasoline models or 989 mm in hybrid variants due to battery placement under the floor.

 Behind the second row, the Escape provides 1,062 litres of cargo space in gasoline models and 974 litres in hybrid versions.
-The power liftgate, available on higher trims, makes loading and unloading easier in tight parking spaces common in Barrie shopping areas.
+The power liftgate on higher trims makes loading and unloading easier in tight parking spaces common in Barrie shopping areas.

 Key Interior Dimensions: